c4tandl/ctl/src/markdown/pages/internships/internship-program.md

 ---
 # Internships

-Interested educators: We are accepting applications for our spring 2025 intern weeks: March 31-April 3, 2025 (Grades 5-8); and April 7-10, 2025 (Grades PK-4).
+Interested educators: We are accepting applications for our 2025 intern weeks: March 31-April 3, 2025 (Grades 5-8); April 7-10, 2025 (Grades Pre-K--4); Sept.
+29-Oct.2 (Grades 5-8); Oct.
+6-9 (Grades 5-8); and Oct.
+20-23 (Grades Pre-K--4).
 Apply today using CTL's [internship application](https://docs.google.com/forms/d/e/1FAIpQLSfSEIKkLwdElNJWhdWsSUrnZaRsrpuwDcZ9yKZope0xYdWUqg/viewform?usp=sf_link).

 Please contact internship@c-t-l.org with any questions or to request a PDF of the application.